Consumer Proposals in Canada

 What are the cost advantages of taking out a consumer proposal over bankruptcy?

-With a consumer proposal, you’ll just pay one monthly fee to your Trustee, which is usually much less than the separate payments you’ve been making to your various creditors.
+With a consumer proposal, you’ll just pay one monthly fee to your Trustee, which is usually much less than the separate payments you’d make to your various creditors.
 This gives you more disposable income each month without doing the damage to your credit score that bankruptcy would do.

 If you file for bankruptcy then it will stay on your credit file for 6 years, effectively affecting your ability to apply for credit for that length of time.
 With a consumer proposal, it will be removed 3 years after you’ve paid off your outstanding debts and your credit score should increase, too.